GOVTNZ/print-ready/README.md

 #### Displaying your organisations logo instead

-[todo : AI me] You can display a print friendly version of your organisations logo at the top of the page instead of using the `showAgency` function.
+You can display a print friendly version of your organisations logo at the top of the page instead of using the `showAgency` function.
 [See instructions](#using-your-organisations-logo).